-Notification of Results: The exam committee informs the student of the results of the evaluation immediately after its meeting, and the chair of the committee sends the PhD Qualifying Exam Results form to the English Graduate Office.
+Notification of Results: The chair of the exam committee sends the PhD Qualifying Exam Results form to the English Graduate Office within five working days.
 The English Graduate Office will email results of the PhD Qualifying Exam to the students and their advisers.